How monitoring works - AMS Accelerate User Guide

 AMS monitoring architecture.

-After your resources are tagged based on the policy defined using Resource tagger, and alarm definitions are deployed, the following diagram depicts the AMS monitoring architecture.
+After your resources are tagged based on the policy defined using Resource tagger, and alarm definitions are deployed, the following list describes the AMS monitoring processes.

 • Generation: At the time of account onboarding, AMS configures baseline monitoring (a combination of CloudWatch (CW) alarms, and CW event rules) for all your resources created in a managed account.
 The baseline monitoring configuration generates an alert when a CW alarm is triggered or a CW event is generated.